 - I can write subtle reminders to him about his promise to clean up.

 - It’s just fun!

 So clearly, this was a pretty big project even though we finished it in about 4 days.
 However, looking at where we started with the trunk, I wouldn’t have known what it would be at first.
 It was just a hunch and a vision.
 Waiting until the right idea is sometimes the best course of action, but I hope that you also challenge yourself to get the project done and not sitting in a remote corner of the basement.
-Sometimes it isn’t just an idea that you may be waiting on, but confidence to fulfill that vision.
+Sometimes it isn’t just an idea that you may be waiting on, but the confidence to fulfill that vision.
 I struggle with it sometimes too but finding that quiet time to just look at the potential of a piece or project.
-The vision will come and with it your confidence of knowing what and how to finish a project will too.
+The vision will come and with your confidence of knowing what and how to finish a project will too.
 I promise!
 If you are still unsure, I always love reading emails and questions from readers so feel free to ask in the comments below or email me.